STOP. Do not pitch the media until you do… this. [Free checklist]

 Help is on the way. 🙂

-Inside this club, you’ll learn how to get booked in the media, but also — and more importantly — how to prepare for your time in the media so that your hard work pays off.
+Inside this course, you’ll learn how to get booked in the media, but also — and more importantly — how to prepare for your time in the media so that your hard work pays off.

 Everything listed in the checklist, above?
 We’re covering that.
 And so much more.